 Well, we’ve outlined a few resources of where you can find honest and helpful comments for your Kickstarter campaign.

 Besides compiling some of the coolest crowdfunding projects on the web, CoolBacker also offers a Kickstarter campaign page feedback service.
 We analyze a campaign’s video, layout, text, pledge levels and more and send you a detailed list of areas to improve.
+Submissions can expect a response within a couple days.

 “The front page of the internet” has a subreddit for just about everything, including Kickstarter and Crowdfunding.
 A post here can get your project in front of thousands of eyes, including both backers and creators.
 While Reddit is infamously prickly, asking for feedback is typically received much better than asking for backers.